rancher/elemental-docs/docs/cloud-config-reference.md

 By default, `elemental` reads the yaml configuration files from the following paths in order: `/system/oem`, `/oem` and `/usr/local/cloud-config`.

+In Elemental Operator, all kubernetes resources including a `cloud-config` field can be expressed in either [yip](#configuration-syntax) or [cloud-init compatible](#compatibility-with-cloud-init-format) syntax.
+This includes resources such as `MachineRegistration`, `SeedImage`, and `ManagedOSImage`.

 :::note
 In contrast to similar projects such as _Cloud Init_, Yip does not keep records or caches of executed stages and steps, all stages and its associated configuration is executed at every boot.
 :::

 ## Configuration syntax